olivermgs-TitanGS/Detective-Sigma/Detective_Sigma/README.md

-# Detective Learning Academy - Docker Setup
+# Detective Sigma - Docker Setup

 A gamified educational platform for Singapore Primary 4-6 students to learn Math and Science through detective mysteries.